DRAGONMANU/Captcha_chrome-extension/README.md

 # Create a Chrome extension to solve Moodle Captcha

+Please refresh the moodle page if it doesn't work the first time, Gotta fix that bug!

 This was done as time pass to save time to automatically solve the irritating captcha on Moodle

 Download the zip and extract to any desired directory.